RECLAIMING THE WISE WOMAN

 This course is relevant to, and therefore open to, women.
 It’s aimed at women of all ages, but I believe it will be especially interesting to and useful for women who are approaching or going through menopause or other midlife and late-life transitions, and who are thinking about what it might be to become Elder.

 The course fee is 150 euros; please use the buttons below to make your payment.
 (PayPal will accept payment in any currency and automatically convert it, without fees.)
 Please note that you don’t need to have a PayPal account to make the payment.
-If this is a problem and you would prefer to transfer the funds directly into a bank account (in euros or pounds sterling only) please contact me to arrange.
+If this is a problem and you would prefer to transfer the funds directly into a bank account (in euros only) please contact us to arrange.

 IMPORTANT: PLEASE READ THIS INFORMATION CAREFULLY!

 2. Once you’ve made your payment you will receive a PayPal receipt for your payment.
-I always then acknowledge all sign-ups individually by email.
-If you do not hear from me within three days of signing up (allowing time for weekend breaks or the possibility that I might be travelling) please check your junk mail folder.
+We always then acknowledge all sign-ups individually by email.
+If you do not hear from us within three days of signing up (allowing time for weekend breaks or travel-related delays) please check your junk mail folder.
 Although fortunately this happens only rarely, it is important to be aware of the possibility, because so many email programs now have strong spam filters, and links to your course materials will come via emails which are sent to multiple recipients and contain hyperlinks, and so are strong candidates for filtering.
 If your course emails do not arrive as expected, you will undoubtedly find them in your spam folder!
-Please do check before you contact me, as if my emails are being sent to your junk mail folder, then you will not receive my replies to your queries and life can get rather complicated.
+Please do check before you contact us, as if our emails are being sent to your junk mail folder, then you will not receive our replies to your queries and life can get rather complicated.
 If in doubt, and if your email program permits it, please add the email address info[at]thehedgeschool[dot]org to your ‘safe senders’ list, as this is the email address the materials will be sent from.